WriteWrote/WriteWrote/README.md

 # Hi there, my name is Ellina! 👋

 ### 😄 I am a third year student at Voronezh State University, Russia
-### 🌱 I’m currently learning at Information Processing and Security Technologies institute
+### 🌱 I’m currently learning at Information Processing and Security Technologies professorial chair

 ---